oskardudycz/event-driven.io/content/posts/2025-12-01--consumers_processors_in_emmett/index.en.md

 **Processors** are responsible for doing something meaningful with those messages.
 They handle the "what do we do with messages" concern.
 A processor might:
 - Update a read model in PostgreSQL or MongoDB,
 - Call an external API when certain events occur,
-- Publish events to Kafka or send webhooks,
+- Publish events to Kafka or fire webhooks,
 - Trigger workflow steps or saga operations.

 This separation follows Unix philosophy: small, focused components connected by simple interfaces.
 Each piece does one thing well.
 You can plug any processor into any consumer.
 This gives you flexibility that matters in practice: